benjaminhowson/bandits/README.md

 However, you have no information about any of the slot machines.
 How do you find the one with the highest expected reward while losing the least amount of money in the process?
 This problem is what bandit algorithms attempt to solve.

+# Using Bandits

-# Custom Environments
+## Custom Environments
-To define your own environment, all you need is a function that samples rewards:
+To define the bandit, you need a function that samples rewards from the environment.
+Lets code up a simple environment with two actions.
+The first and second action will have expected rewards equal to 0.5 and 0.8, respectively:

 ```python
 def sample(action):